jimb1234/Codewords-Pre-course-Exercise/exercises.md

 Once your environment has been set up, you’re ready to work on the exercises.
 For starters, [fork](https://help.github.com/articles/fork-a-repo/) this repo on GitHub so you have a copy of it in your account.
 From this moment onwards, you’re only going to work on the fork and you can forget about the original repo.

 Now [clone](https://help.github.com/articles/cloning-a-repository/) the fork on your computer, in any folder that you’d like to use for the exercises.
 Open a terminal window at the home folder of the cloned repo, and run `npm install`.

+### Testing

+You can use the terminal to test your code as you go.
+Run `npm test` in the project folder.

 ### Linting